Austin City Limits Music Festival ‘Survival’ Guide: Everything you need to know before going

 Traffic/transportation

-Regardless of whether you’re going to the festival, you’ll probably be impacted by traffic if your commute takes you near Zilker Park.
+Regardless of whether you’re going to the festival, you’ll probably be impacted by traffic if your commute takes you near downtown Austin’s Zilker Park.
 But don’t fret!
-There’s an interactive map of park access and road closures online, and a calendar of when they’ll happen (spoiler alert: it’s basically all of Zilker and the roads surrounding it).
+There’s an interactive map of park access and road closures online, and a calendar of when they’ll happen (spoiler alert: it’s basically all of the park and the roads surrounding it).

-Barton Springs Pool will remain open, and this map shows access routes.

 Getting to ACL Festival grounds